sailshq/sails-hook-apianalytics/README.md

      * When response is sent...
      *
      * > If omitted, this defaults to logging request metadata to the
      * > console in a vaguely attractive way.
+If you define this function,
+     * > then it will override the default output.
      *
      * @param {Dictionary} report  [info about the request]
      * @param {Ref} req  [request object -- careful not to modify!]